 Since the 70’s company cars have been a stalwart of employers benefits package and since the introduction of company car tax they have become increasingly political and emotive in equal measure.
 Let’s draw up the battle lines, the adversaries have something in common, both want and indeed need a car to conduct day to day business.
 The employee needs to get from a to b to allow the employer to succeed and in this joint aim at least there is unison but the way to get there is fraught with friction.

-Across the battle area you have the employee, it’s not that the employee wouldn’t like to have a ‘free’ car, it’s that there really is no such thing as a free lunch and the employee knows that a company car while being pretty low admin can come with a significant tax bill, their employer may not be charging them for the car but HMRC certainly are and the amount is no longer incidental.
-Yes it’s no where near the cost of providing the same car yourself but if you have little or no choice in the car you can have then the driver can argue that they feel it unfair paying (HMRC) through the nose for a car they don’t want and resent it leading to neglect of the car.
+Across the battle area you have the employee, it’s not that the employee wouldn’t like to have a ‘free’ car, it’s that there really is no such thing as a free lunch and the employee knows that a company car while being pretty low admin can come with a significant tax bill.
+Their employer may not be charging them for the car but HMRC certainly are and the amount is no longer incidental.
+Yes it’s no where near the cost of providing the same car yourself but if you have little or no choice in the car you can have, then the driver can argue that they feel it unfair paying (HMRC) through the nose for a car they don’t want and resent it.
+Ultimately leading to neglect of the car like a toddler with a toy they don’t really want.
 This ‘collateral damage’ like all war casualties has costs and these costs are in turn incurred by the employer when the car is gleefully returned after 3-4 years to more moans when a newer version of the same is provided with a yet higher tax bill.
-Of course many HR managers would love a company car and have to fork out the full cost themselves for a personal car, they thing employees should just be grateful.
+Of course many HR managers would love a company car and have to fork out the full cost themselves for a personal car, they think employees should just be grateful.
 The battle lines are set and both sides are dug in hard.

 So, how can you keep the peace and stop the costs and politics of this conflict spiralling out of control?